 What is the purpose of an incident report?

-The main purpose of these reports is to prevent them from occurring again in the future, or becoming even worse and resulting in an accident.
+The main purpose of these reports is to prevent any type of incident from occurring again in the future, or becoming even worse and resulting in an accident.

 Not only that, a near miss alone can wreak havoc on the workflow of your business.